galaxyproject/cargo-port/.github/PULL_REQUEST_TEMPLATE.md

-- [ ] This software or dataset is not more easily backed up by other systems (e.g. a conda package which could more easily be mirrored by a conda mirror)
 - [ ] This software or dataset's license allows us to distribute it.
-If possible please link to it.
+(We need you to link to license here)
-- [ ] This software or dataset is related to the sciences, galaxy, or similar areas.
+- [ ] This software or dataset is related to the biological sciences, galaxy, or similar areas.